ShengboWang1/wave-u-net-DEMAND28/README.md

 # Wave-U-Net-for-Speech-Enhancement

 Implement [Wave-U-Net](https://arxiv.org/abs/1806.03185) by PyTorch, and migrate it to the speech enhancement.
+Dataset: DEMAND28

 ![](./doc/tensorboard.png)
 ![](./doc/audio.png)